-NOTICE OF THE EXTRAORDINARY GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON NOVEMBER 18, 2015
+NOTICE OF THE EXTRAORDINARY GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON [•], 2015

-NOTICE IS HEREBY GIVEN that an EXTRAORDINARY GENERAL MEETING (the "Willis EGM") of Willis Group Holdings Public Limited Company ("Willis") will be held at The Pierre Hotel, 2 East 61st Street, New York, New York 10065, on November 18, 2015 at 9:30 a.m. (local time) for the purpose of considering and, if thought fit, passing the following resolutions the precise text of which is set forth in the section entitled "Willis Proposals" beginning on page 58 of the accompanying joint proxy statement/prospectus (the "Willis EGM Resolutions"), resolutions 1, 3 and 4 of which will be proposed as ordinary resolutions and resolution 2 of which will be proposed as a special resolution.
+NOTICE IS HEREBY GIVEN that an EXTRAORDINARY GENERAL MEETING (the "Willis EGM") of Willis Group Holdings Public Limited Company ("Willis") will be held at the offices of [●], on [●], 2015 at [●]:00 [●].m. (local time) for the purpose of considering and, if thought fit, passing the following resolutions the precise text of which is set forth in the section entitled "Willis Proposals" beginning on page 58 of the accompanying joint proxy statement/prospectus (the "Willis EGM Resolutions"), resolutions 1, 3 and 4 of which will be proposed as ordinary resolutions and resolution 2 of which will be proposed as a special resolution.
 The resolutions may be voted on in such order as is determined by the Chairman of the Willis EGM so that, for the avoidance of doubt, a vote may be taken on the resolution regarding the Willis Adjournment Proposal before a vote is taken on any other resolution: